jyblue1001/PID-Controllers-for-Quadrotor-drone-DC-Motors/README.md

 therefore, the it will not extensively cover the aerodynamic perspective.

-## These are some key features worth marking!
+## These are some key features worth noticing!

 * Controlled by the user input, the MODE_FSM module passes the corresponding RPM difference values to the instantiated subordinate module.
 * The robust PID calculation performance despite the input data's non-liear rate of change.